 Sasha and Rachel are a married hippy couple from the US who met at a music festival and got engaged at a Phish concert.
-They write about life in China, teaching English, gap year travels, and of course live music on their site Grateful Gypsies.
+They write about digital nomad life, teaching English online and abroad, and of course live music on their site Grateful Gypsies.
+They lived in Asia for six years and have spent the past four years bouncing around Latin America as digital nomads.
 They earn their living in a variety of very interesting ways (getting paid to study Balinese culture?
 Sign me up!); read on to see how they do it!

 How long have you been living/working on the road, and where have you traveled to?